fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 </div>
 ```

-The <i>History</i> component renders completely different React-elements depending on the state of the application.
+The <i>History</i> component renders completely different React elements depending on the state of the application.
 This is called <i>conditional rendering</i>.

 React also offers many other ways of doing [conditional rendering](https://reactjs.org/docs/conditional-rendering.html).
 We will take a closer look at this in [part 2](/en/part2).